jaejinchoi/FFP/README.md

     Number of threads for multiprocessing
     Heuristically, an adequate thread number is the number of cpu cores - 1.
 Default is 5
 * -r [PATH]
-    Input previous matrix, and add more items to the matrix without calculating a whole
+    Input previous matrix, and add more items to the matrix without calculating a whole.
+File name is used as an item name but no longer than 10 characters.
 * -d
     Output Jensen-Shannon distance matrix instead of Jensen-Shannon divergence matrix which is default option.
     Square root(JS divergence) = JS distance